What is a Long Katana Called? Common Questions and Answers

 2. What is the long katana called?

-When you see a part of katana, you might wonder what are they called, usually in a Daisho set, it should be a part of tachi & tanto, or uchigatana with wakizashi.
-While both the uchigatana and tachi are relatively long compared to the compact wakizashi or the knife-like tanto, they are primarily recognized as the 'long' swords when mentioned in pairs with these smaller blades.
-That said, it's essential to distinguish between the uchigatana and the tachi as they have their unique characteristics and uses.
+When you see a pair of katana (a Daisho set), usually it should be a pair of tachi & tanto, or uchigatana with wakizashi.
+Under this context, you can call both Uchigatana or Tachi the "long katana".
+We will talk about how to distinguish between the uchigatana and the tachi as they have their unique characteristics and uses.

 3. Tachi vs. Uchigatana: Size, Purpose, and Wear